Trump Selects Brooke Rollins to Lead Agriculture Department

 The department’s annual funding requests are folded into the five-year Farm Bill, a massive omnibus often described as the federal government’s most complex, confusing budget.

 The current five-year Farm Bill that Trump signed in 2018 was extended for a year in November 2023.
-It expired in September, while certain programs have a final expiration date at the end of December.
+It expired in September, although certain programs have a final expiration date at the end of December.

 Convincing Congress to quickly adopt a five-year Farm Bill will be the new secretary’s most pressing objective.
 Lawmakers representing agricultural states would likely agree.